 University Approval Process for New Programs

-The department chair and the graduate coordinator (depending on the program unit structure) of the proposing unit shall present the program on behalf of the unit(s) at the Graduate Council meeting in which the proposal is considered.
-The College-approved proposal is reviewed and voted upon by the Graduate Council and reviewed by the Provost’s Office.
-Provided that the vote of the Graduate Council is positive and the Provost’s Office approves the proposal, it is then forwarded to the Faculty Senate with a recommendation.
+The department chair and the graduate coordinator (depending on the program unit structure) of the proposing unit shall present the program on behalf of the unit(s) at the UGCC meeting in which the proposal is considered.
+The College-approved proposal is reviewed and voted upon by the UGCC and reviewed by the Provost’s Office.
+Provided that the vote of the UGCC is positive and the Provost’s Office approves the proposal, it is then forwarded to the Faculty Senate with a recommendation.

 At each stage of the approval process, the record of the actions at all previous stages, including the votes, shall accompany the proposal through comments in Courseleaf (or successor workflow system).
 It is the responsibility of the Associate Dean for Graduate Education or unit proposing the new degree to monitor the progress of the proposal.

-Before the proposal is sent to the Senate, the chair of the Graduate Council will consult with the Provost and relevant Dean(s) regarding the proposal and finalize any remaining details.
+Before the proposal is sent to the Senate, the chair of the UGCC will consult with the Provost and relevant Dean(s) regarding the proposal and finalize any remaining details.
 This review should take place within 10 calendar days of the proposal having been reviewed and voted upon by the Graduate Council.
 If the Provost approves the program proposal in its final form it is forwarded to the Faculty Senate for review and recommendation.

 The new program proposal is reviewed by and voted upon by the Faculty Senate, and if approved, forwarded to the Provost for consideration and, upon approval, to the Board of Trustees for consideration and vote.